 Figure 1 shows the fit of the regression in and out of sample.
-Figure 1a shows a scatter plot of the actual EMBI spreads on the vertical axis versus the predicted spreads on the horizontal axis with the regression line also being graphed.
-The equally-weighted absolute residual is 137 basis points.
+Figure 1a shows a scatter plot of the actual sovereign spreads on the vertical axis versus the predicted spreads on the horizontal axis with the regression line also being graphed.
+The equally-weighted average absolute residual is 137 basis points.
 Figure 1b shows the same information but with the regression coefficients applied to sovereign spreads from the "out-sample" countries.
-The R^2 for this regression is 0.55.
-Further, the equally weighted absolute residual is now 150 basis points.
+The R^2 for this regression is 55%.
+Further, the equally weighted average absolute residual is now 150 basis points.

-To characterize the relative contributions of each determinant, Table 3 (Panel B) reports a variance decomposition for the larger sovereign spread sample, showing the degree to which each factor contributes to the variation of the predicted sovereign spread from the full specification (first column).
-Political risk accounts for 17.5% of the total predicted variance, with bond volatility being the dominant factor.
-The factors are obviously correlated and the variance decomposition assigns covariances equally to the different factors (see Appendix B for more detail).
+To characterize the relative contributions of each determinant, Table 3 (Panel B) reports a variance decomposition for the baseline sovereign spread sample, showing the degree to which each factor contributes to the variation of the predicted sovereign spread from the full specification (first column).12 Political risk accounts for 17.5% of the total predicted variance, with bond volatility being the dominant factor.
+The factors are obviously correlated.
 In particular, bond volatility is strongly correlated with the other risk factors.
-To assess what the maximal impact of political risk is, we also run a regression after first orthogonalizing bond illiquidity, the economic and financial risk indicator, and bond volatility with respect to political risk so that the political risk coefficient soaks up all the covariances with other factors.
+To assess what the maximal impact of political risk is, we also run a regression after first orthogonalizing bond illiquidity, the economic and financial risk indicator, and bond volatility with respect to political risk so that the political risk coefficient soaks up all the covariances with these other factors.
 The contribution of political risk now increases to 31% (second column).